Plymouth Raiders

-The Plymouth Raiders was a professional basketball team based in Plymouth, England.
-The team competed in the British Basketball League, the country's premier basketball competition, from 2004 to 2021.
+Plymouth Raiders are a basketball team based in Plymouth, England, currently competing in Division 3 of the National Basketball League.

-The club was founded in 1983 through a merger between two local basketball clubs and went on to be the longest-serving and most successful team in Division 1 of the English Basketball League.
-Between 1996 and 2004, Plymouth Raiders won six different competitions, including three National Basketball League Play-off titles and the National Cup in 2004.
+Founded in 1983 through a merger between two local basketball clubs, Raiders were a formidable force within the National Basketball League throughout the 1990s and early 2000s, winning no less than six national trophies between 1996 and 2004 including three National Basketball League Play-off titles, two Division 1 league titles and the National Cup in 2004.

-After several years of dominating the second-tier English Basketball League, in 2004 the Raiders moved up to the franchise-based British Basketball League, pitting themselves against the country's elite teams.
-Their only success in the top-tier competition came in 2007, winning the BBL Trophy, though the team reached a further three Trophy and BBL Cup Finals in later years.
+After years of dominating the second-tier National Basketball League (later rebranded to English Basketball League in 2003), the Raiders moved to the franchise-based professional British Basketball League (BBL) in 2004, playing amongst the United Kingdom's elite teams.
+Their only silverware in the top-tier came in 2007, winning the BBL Trophy, though the team would reach three further BBL Trophy finals and two BBL Cup finals between 2009 and 2021, without further success.

-The Raiders announced their withdrawal from the British Basketball League following the 2020–21 season citing increased rental costs of their home venue, the Plymouth Pavilions, as the primary factor though later investigations revealed that the Raiders organisation had accumulated a debt of over £800,000, including unpaid taxes amounting to £161,882.
+The Raiders announced their withdrawal from the British Basketball League following the 2020–21 season, attributing to increasing rental costs of their long-time home venue, the Plymouth Pavilions.
+However, after a two year hiatus, Raiders announced their relaunch in 2023, entering Division 3 of the National Basketball League..

-Following the demise of the Raiders, the city retained it's place in the British Basketball League with the newly-formed Plymouth City Patriots.